AvengerF12/uproc-assembler-project/README.md

 ### Usage

     Give the spreadsheet file as the first argument and the file in which to redirect the output as the second argument.
+    In order to work the spreadsheet must be kept consistent with the target one, in particular the column containing the address number and the ones containing the opcodes.
+If these positions change, the constants in xmlParser.h must be changed accordingly.

     Ex ./sheetParser spreadsheet.ods output.bin